 Crime scene DNA evidence is collected by police investigators and examined by forensic laboratories across Canada to generate DNA profiles.
-Only a DNA profile derived from a designated offence can then be added by an authorized forensic laboratory to the NDDB's Crime Scene Index (CSI) or the Victims Index (VI).
-The NDDB is responsible for removing victims' DNA profiles in accordance with the legislation.
+Only a DNA profile derived from a designated offence can be added to the NDDB's Crime Scene Index (CSI) or the Victims Index (VI).
+The NDDB is also responsible for removing victims' DNA profiles in accordance with the DNA Identification Act.
 The following public forensic laboratories are authorized to add DNA profiles to the CSI and VI:

-- The RCMP National Forensic Laboratory Services in Ottawa, Edmonton and Vancouver
+- The RCMP National Forensic Laboratory Services in Ottawa, Edmonton and Surrey

 - The Centre of Forensic Sciences in Toronto and Sault Ste.
 Marie, Ontario

 - The Laboratoire de sciences judiciaires et de médecine légale in Montréal, Quebec